matthewmondilla/ai-basketball-carrying-violation-detector/part4.md

 ![Alt text for the image](images/3.7a.png)
 3. Modified MAD Filter: This time, instead of calculating directly the moving average of the data points, I modified it to calculate the moving average of the data points' **first derivative**.
 However, this also came with problems as it excluded some outliers that were clustered together.
 ![Alt text for the image](images/3.8a.png)
 4. Modified MAD Filter with Threshold: To improve upon the last technique, I added another **threshold technique** which assumes data points between two outliers that are separated not more than **10 frames** as outliers.
-This time, it finally worked! (dries the sweat from my head).
+This time, it finally worked!
 ![Alt text for the image](images/3.9a.png)